ibm-cloud-docs/monitoring/api/notifications_api.md

 This parameter describes the notification.

-The description is available when you view an notification in the *notifications* section of the Sysdig web UI, and it is included in notification emails.
+The description is available when you view an notification in the *notifications* section of the monitoring UI, and it is included in notification emails.